-CAI supports legislation that mandates disclosure of all reserve study findings be included in the Purchase and Sale agreements when the development is turned over from developer control (if applicable) and reserve study findings and funding plan to any new buyers as part of a standardized disclosure.
-Disclosure should also be mandated during the annual budgeting and include a summary of reserve financial condition, and the funding plan.
+CAI supports legislation that mandates disclosure of all reserve study recommendations and the accepted funding plan along with proof of funding be included in the purchase and sale agreements when the development is turned over from developer control and reserve study recommendations and accepted funding plan along with proof of funding be provided to any new buyers as part of a standardized disclosure.
+Disclosure should also be mandated for existing associations during annual budgeting to include a summary of their reserve fund balance as compared to the accepted reserve funding plan.

-Legislating Reserve Funding
+Legislating Reserve Study's and Funding

-CAI supports legislation which mandates reserve funding for community associations, including condominiums, housing cooperatives, and planned communities with major shared components in buildings containing dwellings.
-Include practical legislative process for community associations to comply with funding requirements.
-CAI understands the need for communities to maintain a certain amount of money in reserve funds but that it may not be feasible for some communities to immediately procure those funds.
-Therefore, CAI supports and recommends mandates for community associations to comply with any funding requirements resulting from a reserve study legislation, while still allowing communities to slowly catch up to that amount.
+CAI supports legislation which mandates Reserve Study's and adequate funding for residential community associations of all types.
+Legislation should include a practical legislative process for community associations to comply with these requirements.
+CAI understands the need for communities to maintain an adequate amount of money in reserve funds but that it may not be feasible for some communities to immediately establish the required funding amount.
+Therefore, CAI supports and recommends mandates for community associations to comply with any funding requirements resulting from a reserve study and funding legislation, while still allowing communities to slowly catch up to that amount over a reasonable period of time

-CAI opposes legislation that would allow owners to waive and/or opt-out of reserve funding requirements.
-CAI also opposes legislation that would prohibit including structural and/or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan.
+CAI opposes legislation that would allow owners to waive or opt out of reserve funding requirements.
+CAI also opposes legislation that would prohibit including structural or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan.
 Finally, CAI opposes legislation that restricts the borrowing from reserves for other purposes.